UKHomeOffice/engineering-guidance-and-standards/docs/patterns/securing-application-logging.md

 ### Consider how information can combine to form PII

-Examples of PII include:
+Examples of combined PII include:
 * Passport number, Issuing Country, Expiry Dates
 * BRP/C number, Date of Birth

-With the examples above, the information by themselves do not mean very much, after all a BRP/C number is just a "random" sequence of characters; but in combination with the date of birth it can be used to uniquely identify an individual.
+With the examples above, the information by themselves do not mean very much.
+After all, a BRP/C number is just a "random" sequence of characters; but in combination with the date of birth it can be used to uniquely identify an individual.

 If you are unsure what is person identifiable information, consult with your security specialists.

 Information and data sets that contain sensitive information should not be output to logs regardless of log level.

 ### Consider whether logging statements are necessary